SystemsApproach/private5g/cloud.rst

 * `traffic-class`: Link to a `Traffic-Class` object that describes the type of traffic.

-You will see that the `Device-Group` an `Application` models include similar fields.
+You will see that the `Device-Group` and `Application` models include similar fields.
 The idea is that QoS parameters are established for the slice as a whole (based on the selected `Template`) and then individual devices and applications connected to that slice can define